Ericusick/Chest_X-Ray-Image_Classification/README.md

 - Validation Loss: 0.1840

 Our accuracy is good in this model but with more training data and tweaking the layers and parameters or adding more data with a data augmenter we would like to get our validation loss lower but due to time restraints we could not do that.
+Aslo our validation set was small that is why it looks so inconsistent on the graph so adding more validation data would help get a clearer picture of how this model is performing.